 To all my LGBTQ sisters and brothers whose liberties are still under attack and whose protections this President-elect seeks to destroy… know that I love you.
 And I am sorry for every person who deems you as “less than” and undeserving of happiness.

-I’m sorry, for I did not vote and stand up for you.
+I’m sorry, for I did not vote and stand up for anyone.

 Please forgive me for not thinking this election as being important enough to register my voice.